It Started in Saltmarsh: Chapter Eleven

 of Barnabus the minstrel!

 Used with permission.
 Adapted for Greyhawkstories.com from the original article posted to Canonfire!

-Don’t miss chapter twelve of It Started in Saltmarsh.
-Follow greyhawkstories.com for the next exciting chapter.
+Don’t miss chapter twelve of It Started in Saltmarsh: Battle for the Sea Ghost.
+Follow greyhawkstories.com for the next exciting story.